microsoft/llmops-workshop/labs/performance/docs/AOAI_BENCH_TOOL.md

 ./runtest.sh
 ```

-5. Update the deployment quota to 200K TPM and repeat steps 3 and 4, but use paygo-gpt35-eastus-200TPM in the TEST_NAME field in step 3.
+5. Update the deployment quota to 200K TPM and repeat steps 3 and 4, but use paygo-gpt35-eastus-50RPM in the `TEST_NAME` field in step 3.

 ##### Analyzing the Results